Prom on a Budget: 9 Ways to Cut Costs Without Cutting the Fun

 8. Skip the florist and make a DIY corsage and boutonniere.

-Prom corsages and boutonnieres seem to run between $15 – $45 when bought from a florist.
-Fancy corsages can even run up you to $75.
-If you’d rather skip that expense, you may be in luck!
-Seventeen magazine, Everyday Best, and Dollar Tree all created DIY tutorials to help you make your own.
-To save on supplies, check your local Dollar Tree, craft store, or Amazon for deals.
-Plus, there are almost always Michaels coupons you can use to save should you have a location near you.
+Prom corsages and boutonnieres seem to run between $15 – $45 when purchased from a florist.
+Fancy corsages can even run up to $75.
+If you’d rather skip that expense, consider DIY tutorials to help you make your own – like our Hip Sidekick’s son did out of old Marvel comics! 😍

 9. If you’re not graduating yet, start planning early for next year’s prom!